Terra Formars (film)

 Terra Formars (テラフォーマーズ, Tera Fōmāzu) is a 2016 Japanese science fiction film directed by Takashi Miike and based on the manga series of the same name by Yū Sasuga & Kenichi Tachibana.
-It was released in Japan on Friday, April 29, 2016.
+It was released in Japan on April 29, 2016.

 The film is set at the end of the 26th century, and depicts an attempted colonization of Mars.
 Humanity had previously released cockroaches on the planet, and the would-be colonists encounter resistance by giant anthropomorphic cockroaches.